benningtoncompling/project3-ngrams-Puff27000/Proj_3_ReadMe.txt

 What was hard/where I got stuck: Realizing I needed a FSM in Part 2!
 Easy: basic implementation of part 1, building off of previous classwork
 Confusing: Matching my output to your output when \n at the end was the only difference, but I got there!
+Also, remembering which part of the trigram is which, and dealing with the multiple nested dictonaries.
+Annoying:
+Getting clear naming for each part of the process.
+Ended up with more duplicate code than I would like, but bug-fixing was too difficult when I tried the less redundant way.
+Fun:
+Success!
+Generating random sentences from various authors.
+Super rewarding work.